rahul0705/rahul0705.github.io/README.md

 - Node.js 22.12 or newer
 - npm
-- Chromium for the Playwright browser tests
+- Chromium, Firefox, and WebKit for the Playwright browser tests

 ## Local development